simonhw/gardening-services/README.md

 ## User Experience
 ### Initial Discussion
-The Gardening Services website offers a number of services to homeowners and businesses in the maintenance and upkeep of their green spaces.
-The goal of the website is to showcase the services on offer and encourage the site user to choose Gardening Services for their gardening needs.
-The website allows users to book various services and stay up to date with offers and seasonal products.
+The Garden Path website offers a number of services to homeowners and businesses in the maintenance and upkeep of their green spaces.
+The goal of the website is to showcase the services on offer and encourage the site user to choose The Garden Path for their gardening needs.
+The website allows users to order and pay for various services and stay up to date with speical offers and seasonal promotions via a newsletter signup link.
+Customers can leave reviews for services they have purchased and edit or delete their own reviews.

 ### Project Planning with the Agile Approach
-The Gardening Services project was built using the Agile method.
+Planning and development of The Garden Path e-commerce project was carried out using the Agile method.
 This involves breaking projects down into smaller manageable sections which allows teams to deliver continuous working releases to the client and end users.
-These release periods are known as sprints and this project had four sprints over nine weeks.
+These release periods are known as sprints and this project had 4 sprints over 8 weeks.

 User Stories were generated and grouped under different Epics to effectively structure the work involved at different stages of the project.
 These Epics were:
 - "Initial Project Setup"
 - "Create Models"
 - "User Accounts"
+- "Website Content"
 - "Services and Checkout"
 - "Payment System"
+- "Reviews"
+- "Contact Us"
-- "Website Content"
+- "Marketing"
 - "Bugs"
 - "Writing Documentation"